capitalone/cqrs-manager-for-distributed-reactive-services/README.md

 1. Ensuring their conformity to Schemas (coming soon)
 2. Writing them down to the Log (Kafka in this implementation)

-Additionally, CMDR indexes all Commands and Events from their respective Kafka topics.
+Additionally, CMDR indexes all Commands and Events from their respective Kafka topics in order to:

+1. Respond to read (GET) requests for information about Commands and Events
-1. Indexing both Commands and Events on their respective topics
+2. Provide a Server Sent Events (SSE) interface to both Commands (`/commands/updates`) and Events (`/events/updates`)

 ## Documentation